-Manoeuvring time means a minimum manoeuvring time, in s, from maintained oblique position of the tug (from the centerline of the assisted ship) giving the maximum transverse steering force on one side of the assisted ship to mirror position on the other side.
+Manoeuvring time t means a minimum manoeuvring time, in s, from position of the tug on one side of the assisted ship giving the maximum transverse steering force to mirror position on the other side of the assisted ship.

-Maximum steering pull of the tug means the maximum transverse steering force, in t, exerted by the tug on the stern of the assisted ship at the escort test speed of 8 and/or 10 knots.
+Maximum steering pull of the tug F_s means the maximum transverse steering force, in t, exerted by the tug on the stern of the assisted ship at the escort test speed of 8 and/or 10 knots (refer to Fig. 2.1.2).

-Fig. 2.1.2 Typical working mode of the escort tug

-F_s = steering pull; F_b = braking force; F_t = towing line tension; α = towing line angle; β = oblique angle; V = speed of the assisted ship
+Fig. 2.1.2 Typical working mode of the escort tug F_s = steering pull; F_b = braking force; F_t = towing line tension; α = towing line angle; β = oblique angle; V = speed of the assisted ship

-- 2.1.3.1 Technical documentation to be submitted to the Register for approval shall include the following: - .1 towing arrangement plan required for escort service including towing line path and minimum breaking strength of towing line components and strength of appropriate structures; - .2 preliminary calculation of maximum steering pull of the tug at the escort test speed of 8 and/or 10 knots including propulsion components of the escort tug for balancing of oblique angular position of the tug; - .3 preliminary tug stability calculations for escorting service; - .4 plan of full scale trials.
+2.1.3.1 The following technical documentation shall be submitted to the Register for review:

+.1 towing arrangement plan required for escort service including towing line path and minimum breaking strength of towing line components and strength of appropriate structures;

+.2 preliminary calculation of maximum steering pull of the tug at the escort test speed of 8 and/or 10 knots including propulsion components of the escort tug for balancing of oblique angular position of the tug;

+.3 preliminary tug stability calculations;

+.4 plan of full scale trials.